MainulDip/LinuxEveryday/Linux-Commands-FQU.md

 `wc filename.txt` returns the number of words is the file

 ### `grep`, `find`:
-`grep` searches for lines that match a regular expression and print them.
-Often used to filter any search/list results, like `listing-commands | grep filtering-text`
+`grep` (global regular expression print) searches for lines that match a regular expression and print them.
+Often used with piping to filter any search/list results, like `listing-commands | grep filtering-text`

+To find specific text in a text file use `grep "string" file.txt` or `file.txt grep "string"` command

 For searching word count of the matching result with -c flag - `grep -c "linux" long.txt`